coder0987/Taroky/TarokyNotation.md

 .../talon/HAH2H3S4C3S2/

-Povenost discards 4 cards, then the others follow
+Povinnost discards 4 cards, then the others follow

 For prever,